 At first, I was put off by not being included in the fun stuff (or at least being invited).

 I was being used because of my intellectual prowess and penchant for problem-solving.

 It all came to a boil when my friend Autumn called me to ask me about securing a job that would fit her personality.

-I knew that she was an ISTJ personality type that enjoyed following policies and rules.
+I knew she was an ISTJ personality type who enjoyed following policies and rules.